datalad-handbook/book/docs/basics/101-144-intro_extensions.rst

 --------------------

 The commands DataLad provides cover a broad range of domain-agnostic use cases.
-However, there is a vast supply of extension packages that can add (domain-specific) functionality and new commands.
+However, there are extension packages that can add (domain-specific) functionality and new commands.

-Such extensions are shipped as proper Python packages, and are *not* included in DataLad itself.
-Instead, users with the need for a particular extension can install the extension package on top of DataLad.
+Such extensions are shipped as separate Python packages, and are *not* included in DataLad itself.
+Instead, users with the need for a particular extension can install the extension package -- either on top of DataLad if DataLad is already installed, or on its own (the extension will then pull in DataLad core automatically, with no need to first or simultaneously install DataLad itself explicitly).
 The installation is done with standard Python package managers, such as :term:`pip`, and beyond installation of the package, no additional setup is required.